-As someone who is normally overseeing the change management side of large programs and portfolios, I now find myself being in the shoes of a project manager.
+As someone who is normally oversees the change management side of large programs and portfolios, I now find myself being in the shoes of a project manager.
 Here’s the background.
 I now manage a digital software-as-a-service business (The Change Compass) aimed at those who are driving multiple changes in their organizations.
 In terms of managing change deliverables and stakeholders, I was perfectly comfortable, having done this with some of the largest organizations in the world.
-However, I was not trained as a project manager, and particularly not in managing a digital product.
+However, I was not trained as a project manager, particularly not in managing a digital product.

 Having worked on very large digital projects over the years I‘m familiar with the different phases of the project lifecycle and lean/agile/scaled agile methodologies.
 However, managing a digital project hands-on has revealed some very surprising learnings for me.
 I will share this in the following.

-The customer/user doesn’t always know best
+1. The customer/user doesn’t always know the best

+Over the years we have received quite a lot of customer feedback about what worked and what didn’t work and we have iteratively morphed the application in line with customer wishes.
+However, a ‘customer/user suggestion or wish’ is not always the best for them.
 There are some features that we have developed to enable the user to build different reports.
-However, after lots of feedback, and iterations, we’ve found that the users actually don’t use these features much at all.
+However, after lots of feedback, and iterations, we’ve found that the users don’t use these features much at all.
 On the other hand, there are other features designed based on our observations of how users have behaved that are very frequently used.
 In the design phase, some users have commented that they are not sure if these features will work.
-However, after trialing these they have easily adopted these and have not made any suggestions or comments since.
+However, after trialing these they have easily adopted them and have not made any suggestions or comments since.

 It is probably similar to when the first iPhone was released.
 A lot of people were negative about how it did not have a keyboard and that the lack of tactile pressing of buttons was a sure sign that it was not going to work.
-Did Apple derive iPhone purely based on customer feedback?
+Did Apple derive the iPhone purely based on customer feedback?
 Did customers already know what they wanted and simply told Apple?
 Nope.
 Well, the screen-only mobile phone with no or limited buttons is now a standard across mobile phone design.

 To read more about avoiding key gaps in managing customer experience click here.

-Setting clear expectations is absolutely critical
+2. Setting clear expectations is critical

 3. Boil everything down to its most basic meaning

 However, what I found was that with such a diverse team, even within the technical team there is often misunderstanding about what a technical term means.
-On top of this, we have other non-technical team members such as Analysts, UX designer and Graphic Designer.
+On top of this, we have other non-technical team members such as Analysts, UX designers, and Graphic Designer.
 We have experienced lots of team miscommunications and frustrations as a result of too much technical language.

 To ensure the whole team is clear on what we are working on, how we are approaching it, and their roles in this along the way, we’ve tried hard to ‘dumb down’ the use of technical jargon into basic language as much as possible.
 Yes – there is a basic set of digital language necessary for delivery that all members should understand.
-But, beyond this we’ve tried to keep things very simple to keep everyone on the same page.
+But, beyond this, we’ve tried to keep things very simple to keep everyone on the same page.
 And the same can also be applied to non-technical language, for example, graphic design technical terms that the techies may not be able to understand can also cause misunderstanding.

-Team dynamics is still key ….
+4. Team dynamics is still key ….
 Yes, even in a digital project

-various training to become more familiar with how agile projects are conducted.
-While this is critical what I’ve found is that no matter what project methodology, agile or non-agile, digital or non-digital, the basics still remain that effective team dynamics is key to a high performing project team.
+To get on the agile bandwagon a lot of project practitioners invest deeply to undergo various training to become more familiar with how agile projects are conducted.
+While this is critical what I’ve found is that no matter what project methodology, agile or non-agile, digital or non-digital, the basics remain that effective team dynamics are key to a high-performing project team.

-The struggle of releasing something that isn’t perfect is hard
+5. The struggle of releasing something that isn’t perfect is hard